domeccleston/cosim/README.md

 ).toFixed(3); // 0.672
 ```

-The library also exposes its helper for computing the dot product of two vectors
+The library also exposes its helper for computing the dot product of two vectors:

 ```ts
   const vector1 = { x: -1, y: -2 };